lyingparachute/Classroom/README.md

 * grade tracking,
 * attendance management,
 * assignment submission,
-* platform for students to interact with teachers and peers, allowing them to collaborate on projects, discuss coursework, and receive feedback.
+* chat for students to interact with teachers and peers, allowing them to collaborate on projects, discuss coursework, and receive feedback.

 ## HOW TO RUN APP LOCALLY: